Getting Started

 • You no longer feel the need for sessions as frequently.

 You’re free to pause therapy whenever you like, and we can discuss a plan for resuming whenever you feel ready.
+If I believe another provider, specialty, or level of care would better meet your needs, I will discuss this with you and help connect you with appropriate resources.

 Fees & Insurance